jonlinca/ACLandR_KMeans/README.md

 * Access to the ACL 303 Academy, which gives you access to the ACL 303 1-6 Data.zip data file: https://academy.acl.com/learner/courseinfo/id:325

-## Situation: Analyzing call logs and the length of these calls
+## Situation: Analyzing call logs for the time length and cost of calls

+Within PBX_Q1_Phonebill.xlsx, there is a spreadsheet that contains the following information:

+* CallDateTime - The date and time of a call
+* Extension - The local number the call was made from/to
+* Minutes_Billed - The duration of the call
+* Number_Dialed - The destination of the outbound call (or source of an inbound call)
+* Amount_August - The amount billed for the month of August
+* Amount_September - The amount billed for the month of September
+* Amount_October - The amount billed for the month of October

+We want to trend the values and see if there are any potential groupings within the dataset.
+This may help guide our examination of the data.

 ## Instructions
 ### Step 1: ACL Analytics - prepare the data

+To use K-Means, the values we want to use must be numeric and scaled.

 ### Step 2: R - Scale

-### Step 3: R - Create and save clusters
+### Step 3: R - Create and save cluster assignments

 ** What about the centers? **